Increment-Finance/peripheral-contracts/docs/src/contracts/RewardDistributor.sol/abstract.RewardDistributor.md

 liquidity to perpetual markets (handled by PerpRewardDistributor) or staking tokens (with the SafetyModule)

-_Inherits from RewardController, which defines the RewardInfo data structure and functions allowing governance to add/remove reward tokens or update their parameters, and implements IStakingContract, the interface used by the ClearingHouse to update user rewards any time a user's position is updated_
+_Inherits from RewardController, which defines the RewardInfo data structure and functions allowing governance to add/remove reward tokens or update their parameters, and implements IRewardContract, the interface used by the ClearingHouse to update user rewards any time a user's position is updated_

 ## State Variables